Authentic Lessons for 21st Century Learning

 30 Minute(s)

-• What clues to the poet’s culture can you identify?
+• Are there some clues to the poet’s culture?

-• What does the poet think society expects from them?
+• What is the social issue the poet is addressing or what does society expect from them?

-• Why did the poet chose spoken word poetry over other mediums of expression?
+• Why do you think the poet chose spoken word poetry over other mediums of expression?

 Evaluate